 Q: What is an increment and how does it apply to my salary?

 A: If your post is aligned to a salary scale (please see the conditions of remuneration in your contract of employment) you should be entitled to an annual increment.
 Your increment date is usually provided in your contract of employment or letter of appointment.
-For each year of service that you complete within the Institute, you will move up one point of the salary scale.
+For each year of service that you complete within the University, you will move up one point of the salary scale.
 This is known as an annual increment.
 When you reach the last point on your current salary scale, you will then serve a number of years at a fixed point on the salary scale until you reach the final point.
 This is known as a Long Service Increment.
-For further information on regarding the conditions for determining starting salary and for the award of increments on appointment to permanent, fixed term/specified purpose wholetime or pro-rata part-time positions, please refer to the policy on incremental credit.
+For further information on regarding the conditions for determining starting salary and for the award of increments on appointment to permanent, fixed term/specified purpose wholetime or pro-rata part-time positions,

 Q: When is payday?